 Bare-rooted from March - May; reserving in advance is advised due to limited quantity.

 "Regent" was bred for winemaking from "Diana" x "Chambourcin," and is suitable -- with some conditions -- for table grapes (berries are small).
 A robust vine of medium vigour for sunny southeast to west walls.
 Fungus-tolerant to powdery mildew, but slightly susceptible to downy mildew.
 Flowering is moderate to strong.
-Particularly frost-hardy due to the naturally smaller fruit.
-Because the amateur rarely prunes vines enough and leaves too much fruit on the vines, the threat of frost is not so pronounced here.
-This variety is also especially suitable for potting.
-Leaves are partially red in autumn.
-"Regent" is relatively easy to cultivate!
-Watering can increase the berry size.
+Particularly frost-hardy due to the smaller berry size.
+The risk for the amateur winegrower is often not to prune enough and to leave too many grape clusters, so this variety is an excellent candidate.
+This variety grows especially well in pots.
+Leaves can become partially red in autumn.
+The size of the grapes increases with abundant watering.
+Overall, "Regent" is relatively easy to cultivate.

 As of the 2nd or 3rd year: 10 - 15 cm long

-Berries turn blue starting in midsummer, 1.0 - 1.5 cm in size, taste fruity sweet, thick skin; berries occasionally drop off about 4 weeks after maturation, so timely harvest is crucial.
+Grapes turn blue starting in midsummer, 1.0 - 1.5 cm in size, taste fruity sweet, thick skin; grapes occasionally drop off about 4 weeks after maturation, so timely harvest is crucial.